carpentries-incubator/machine-learning-responsible-python/_episodes/02-tasks.md

 exercises: 10
 questions:
 - "Which tasks are appropriate for machine learning?"
-- "What are the principles of ethical machine learning??"
+- "What are the principles of ethical machine learning?"
 objectives:
 - "Become familiar with principles for ethical research."
 - "Consider whether tasks are appropriate for machine learning."